Trudeau, Trump to meet at White House on Monday

 Defence Minister Harjit Sajjan, who commanded troops in Afghanistan, met Monday at the Pentagon with his U.S. counterpart, retired four-star Marine general James Mattis.
 They discussed the fight against the Islamic State and other global issues, including protecting Ukraine from Russian aggression.

-In recent weeks, Ms. Freeland and Mr. Trudeau’s senior advisers in his office have held meetings and phone conversations with key players in the Trump administration, including Commerce Secretary Wilbur Ross, who has been put in charge of U.S. trade policy, Jared Kushner, the president’s son-in-law, and Mr. Trump’s chief adviser Stephen Bannon.
+In recent weeks, Ms. Freeland and Mr. Trudeau’s senior advisers in his office have held meetings and phone conversations with key players in the Trump administration, including Wilbur Ross, the nominee for commerce secretary, who will be in charge of U.S. trade policy; Jared Kushner, the president’s son-in-law and a senior adviser; and Mr. Trump’s chief adviser Stephen Bannon.

-Mr. Ross, a billionaire turnaround specialist, has said every aspect of the North American Free Trade Agreement will be on the negotiating table, and any final agreement should contain an automatic measure to reopen the deal later to address further issues.
+Mr. Ross, a billionaire turnaround specialist, has said every aspect of NAFTA will be on the negotiating table, and any final agreement should contain an automatic measure to reopen the deal later to address further issues.

 The Americans want to discuss country-of-origin rules and the independent dispute-settlement mechanism that are key features of the 1994 NAFTA pact, officials say.
 Country-of-origin rules, which govern how much content from outside NAFTA a product can contain and still qualify to be shipped duty-free, are specific to each product and spelled out in writing.
 They cover every kind of good and service, from suits to cars.
 The Trump administration is expected to take a harder line on exactly what can cross the border duty-free.